 White Pine (originally named Surveyor Park Ski Area) opened to skiers on January 5, 1940.
 One of Wyoming’s first cable tows had been installed the previous Fall consisting of a 1/2 inch cable run around 2 drums powered by a gas fired Chevy motor.
 In 1961 the US Forest Service issued a 20 year lease covering 76 acres on Fortification Mountain.
 Stocks were sold to cover the purchase of a lift which was purchased and shipped from France.
 The White Pine lift was the longest in Wyoming at the time, starting at 8,500 feet elevation and taking skiers an additional 900 feet to the top of Fortification Mountain.

-Year-round recreation at White Pine includes downhill & Nordic skiing, snowboarding, horseback adventures, downhill mountain biking, cross country mountain biking, scenic chairlift rides, hiking, camping and fishing.
+Year-round recreation at White Pine includes downhill & Nordic skiing, snowboarding, horseback adventures, hiking, camping and fishing.
 Additionally, White Pine hosts special events such as weddings, retirement parties, birthday parties, outdoor retreats and company parties.
 We have an assortment of facilities for rental including cabin accommodations, a tent village with fresh water bathrooms and showers, fully staffed lodge, meeting rooms, bar, and grill.